tenzir/tenzir/web/docs/operators/sources/processes.md

 # processes

-Shows a snapshot of open processes.
+Shows a snapshot of running processes.

 ## Synopsis